babakDoraniArab/Juri/README.md

     to add dns name to route53 we can use `external DNS`

+## all Services
+`VPC`

+`high availability`

+`subnets and routing tables`

+`nat-gateways`

+`internet-gateway`

+`eip`

+`eks and eks node group`

+`security-groups`

+`IAM`

+`k8s services`

+`k8s deployment`

+`load balancer with K8s`

 ### tip

 security groups are created and I've connected Kubernetes to the specified security groups with annotations. it goes and create a LoadBalancer on AWS and connect it to the Kubernetes.

 ### other solution

-    there are other solutions too. we can go for ALB with ingress controller . we need extra deployment for ingress controller
+there are other solutions too. we can go for `ALB` with `ingress controller` . we need extra deployment for ingress controller

 ## create kub config
 check your kube config first